Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

     * [GitHub CLI](https://cli.github.com/)
     * [GitHub Codespaces](https://github.com/features/codespaces) ([costs may be incurred after you exceed the free quota](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces))

 Optional: [Jupyter Notebook](https://jupyter.org/).
-If you prefer to run the code in Jupyter Notebook, you'll need to install it (see [this lesson for instructions](https://programminghistorian.org/en/lessons/jupyter-notebooks#installing-jupyter-notebooks)).
+If you prefer to run the code in Jupyter Notebook, you'll need to install it (see [this _Programming Historian_ lesson for instructions](https://programminghistorian.org/en/lessons/jupyter-notebooks#installing-jupyter-notebooks)).

-### Create a Virtual Environment
+### Creating a Virtual Environment

-To avoid conflicts between the different versions of libraries used in your Python projects, it is a good practice to create a virtual environment for each project.
+To avoid conflicts between the different versions of libraries used in your Python projects, it is good practice to create a virtual environment for each project.

-A virtual environment in Python is a self-contained directory that uses a specific version of Python and your set of libraries.
+A virtual environment in Python is a self-contained directory that uses a specific version of Python and of the libraries you are using.
 It allows you to manage dependencies for different projects separately, ensuring that changes in one project do not affect others.
 This is especially useful for maintaining consistent development environments and avoiding conflicts between package versions.

 There are several ways to create a virtual environment.
-One way is to use `conda` ([see this lesson for more details](https://programminghistorian.org/en/lessons/visualizing-with-bokeh#prerequisites)).
+One way is to use `conda` ([see this _Programming Historian_ lesson for more details](https://programminghistorian.org/en/lessons/visualizing-with-bokeh#prerequisites)).
 This is a good option if you are already using [Anaconda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=anaconda#anaconda) for more data-science-oriented projects.
 Assuming that you are starting fresh, it would be more appropriate to go for a more lightweight method by using [virtualenv](https://virtualenv.pypa.io/en/latest/).
 To install, open a command line window and run `$pip install virtualenv`.

 Next, create a folder in your preferred location for the current lesson and name it `ph-dash`.
 In your command line, navigate to the `ph-dash` directory.
 To create a virtual environment called `venv`, run `$virtualenv venv`.
 Then, you need to activate the virtual environment by running: